Virgin Galactic astronaut returns to Purdue

 She worked in L3Harris Technologies with military aircraft when Steven Collicott, a Purdue professor in the School of Aeronautics and Astronautics, presented her an opportunity to work on a policy job in Washington D.C.

-Collicott called her and said L3Harris Technologies was looking for someone to communicate technical information to the public and the policymakers.
+Collicott called her and said they were looking for a technical person to communicate technical information to the public and the policymakers.

 “He said, ‘And by the way, Virgin Galactic is one of the companies that is a part of this association,’” Bandla said.